szeplakig/bcu_dungeon_world/docs/Character playbooks/The Allomancer.md

 - **Description**: Burn Duralumin and Aluminum simultaneously, merging your Allomantic abilities with the raw power of Preservation and Ruin.
 - **Cost**: Burn 1 hold of Duralumin and 1 hold of Aluminum simultaneously.
 - **Effect**: Channel the combined power of Preservation and Ruin for a short duration, greatly enhancing your Allomantic abilities.
 You gain a +1 bonus to all rolls involving Allomantic powers and abilities, and the duration of your burns is extended.

+### Feathered Step

+- **Description**: By delicately pushing against the floor or ground, you can lighten your steps to the point they're almost silent, making you move like a whisper.
+- **Cost**: Burn 1 hold of Steel.
+- **Effect**: For a short duration, your steps are near-silent, allowing you to move with exceptional stealth.
+You gain a +1 forward to any DEX-based rolls related to sneaking or remaining undetected.